lukekorthals/gg-ygap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ggygap allows to easily add a gap in y-the axis of ggplots.
+ggygap allows to easily add a gap in the y-axis of ggplots.

 ## Installation